Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Introduction

-Leib et al.\cite{Leib2023} investigated a transport robot scheduling problem (TRSP) derived from BASF’s high-throughput lab, where a robot must move samples through a fixed sequence of processing steps under resource and timing constraints.
-They proposed three modeling approaches: a QUBO formulation, enabling execution on quantum and quantum-inspired hardware (D-Wave’s hybrid LBQM, Fujitsu’s Digital Annealer—FDA, and its hybrid variant—FDAh), and two mixed integer programming (MIP) models solvable by classical optimizers (Gurobi).
-Their benchmarking compared solution quality and runtime across these solvers, finding that the digital annealer and hybrid quantum-classical approaches were competitive with classical MIP formulations, while also highlighting the current limitations of quantum devices in handling industrially relevant scheduling problems.
-Their QUBO formulation and solver choice are similar to those used in our study, though we address a different optimization problem within the broader transport/traffic domain.
+Beyond traffic flow optimization, QUBO-based approaches have been applied to broader logistics and scheduling domains.
+Leib et al.~\cite{Leib2023} addressed a robotic scheduling problem in a laboratory setting, modeling it through three approaches: a QUBO formulation for quantum and quantum-inspired hardware (D-Wave, Fujitsu's Digital Annealer, and hybrid variants) and two mixed-integer programming (MIP) models solved via Gurobi.
+Their benchmarking showed that digital and hybrid quantum-classical methods remain competitive with classical MIP solvers, despite current quantum hardware constraints.
+While they used a similar QUBO formulation and solver set, their research focuses on a different optimization problem within the broader transport domain.